JorgeHohhe/PortfolioManagement/README.md

 * Market Standard Deviation: 9.9909 %

+# Question 3

 # Future Works

+* Refactorize the code in more than only one .py file (main.py, generate_data.py, utils.py, ...)

+* Plot  efficient frontier graph (expected return x risk)

+* Consider national economy influence (Food and Staples Retailing Market has a high correlation with inflation)

+## Other Works

 * Aplicate IL (Imitation Learning) to try to simulate Stock Market

-* Consider national economy influence (Food and Staples Retailing Market has a high correlation with inflation)

-* Plot  efficient frontier graph (expected return x risk)

 * "Econometricians have come up with plenty of models for stock prices.
 The one that seems to work in a lot of situations is an autoregressive model for the conditional mean combined with an (G)Arch type model for the volatility.
 For the volatility model, an assymetric GARCH with a fat-tail distribution (like Student's t) seems to work the best for a variety of financial markets."